 Historical Origins: The Rise of Fascism

-Italy's Fascist Movement: The term "fascism" originated from Italy's Benito Mussolini and his Fascist Party in the early 20th century.
-Mussolini aimed to restore national glory, emphasizing strong leadership and militarism.
+Italy’s Fascist Movement: The term ‘fascism’ derives from Italy’s Benito Mussolini and his Fascist Party in the early 20th century.
+Mussolini wanted to restore the military and imperial glory of his nation.

-Nazi Germany: Adolf Hitler's National Socialist German Workers' Party (Nazi Party) in Germany embraced fascist principles, leading to widespread devastation and the Holocaust during World War II.
+Nazi Germany: Hitler’s National Socialist German Workers’ Party (Nazi Party) in Germany espoused fascism, and the result was widespread bestiality and the Holocaust in the Second World War.

 Key Characteristics of Fascism: